readthedocs/readthedocs.org/docs/contribute.rst

     of Read the Docs.
 Unfortunately to many for the core developers to handle all of them.
-Therefore we assign the *Community Effort* label on all the issues that we see as valid for the project but that we currently do not have the resources for to work on.
+Therefore we assign the *Community Effort* label on all the issues that we see as valid for the project but that we currently do not have the resources to work on.
 We encourage community members to work on these tickets and to submit a pull request.

 *Good First Bug*